suggitpe/suggitpe.github.io/recipes/pizza-dough.md

 * Pizza Stone or Tray for the oven
     * I use the non stick pizza trays from Lakeland

-## How to make it
+## How to make the dough
 1. Get a big mixing bowl and drop in the flour and semolina
-1. Add salt and pepper
+1. Add salt and pepper (plus chili flakes if you like it spicy)
 1. Add the rosemary and mix it all up
 1. Fill up a mixing jug with the warm water and mix in the sugar
 1. Mix the yeast with the water and stir in.